EndPointCorp/end-point-blog/2009/08/20/text-sequences.html.md

 $_$;
 ```

 Alright, that seems to work well, and prevents duplicate values.
 Or does it?
-Recall that one of the properties of [sequences in Postgres](http://www.postgresql.org/docs/current/interactive/functions-sequence.html) is that they live outside of the normal MVCC rules.
-In other words, once you get a number via a call to nextval(), nobody else can get that number again (even you!) - regardless of whether you commit or rollback.
+Recall that one of the properties of [sequences in Postgres](https://www.postgresql.org/docs/current/static/functions-sequence.html) is that they live outside of the normal MVCC rules.
+In other words, once you get a number via a call to nextval(), nobody else can get that number again (even you!)—​regardless of whether you commit or rollback.
 Thus, sequences are guaranteed unique across all transactions and sessions, even if used for more than one table, called manually, etc. Can we do the same with our text sequence?
 Yes!

-For this trick, we'll need to ensure that we only return a new value if we are 100% sure it is unique.
+For this trick, we’ll need to ensure that we only return a new value if we are 100% sure it is unique.
 We also need to record the value returned, even if the transaction that calls it rolls back.
-In other words, we need to make a small 'subtransaction' that commits, regardless of the rest of the transaction.
-Here's the solution:
+In other words, we need to make a small ‘subtransaction’ that commits, regardless of the rest of the transaction.
+Here’s the solution:

 ```sql
 CREATE OR REPLACE FUNCTION nextvalalpha(TEXT)